cvc5/cvc5/INSTALL.rst

 Testing cvc5
 ------------

-We use ``ctest`` as test infrastructure, for all command-line options of ctest, see ``ctest -h``.
+We use ``ctest`` as test infrastructure.
+For all command-line options of ctest, see ``ctest -h``.
 Some useful options are:

 .. code::